joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   // Whether to add a suffix to generated classes. classNameSuffix = ""

+  // An array of strings that should be considered as file extensions and therefore not included in class names. fileExtensions = [] as String[]

   // Whether to generate constructors or not. includeConstructors = false